Where Are They Now - Swan Inn, Devonport

+The image on the left shows the pub as it was in April 1984 (thank you to Lee for this image).
 Beer-wise, the 1984 CAMRA Good Beer Guide described the pub as having a “Great atmosphere, great beer”!
 Ales at that time included Eldridge Pope Dorchester Bitter & Royal Oak; Golden Hill (now Exmoor) Exmoor Ale; Hook Norton Old Hookey; Marston Owd Roger; St. Austell Hicks Special; Ushers Best Bitter & Founders; & Wadworth 6X – what a great selection, and I must agree with the author!
 The following year, regular weekly folk music started on Tuesday evenings.

 Sadly, by the time of publication of Moor To Sea – A Devon Real Ale Guide in 1993, the beer range had become much less of local interesting ales, with the likes of Draught Bass, Ruddle’s Best & County, and Webster’s Yorkshire Bitter replacing those previously mentioned, and the pub was sadly converted into flats in 1997, as shown in the thumbnail photo below, taken in March 2017.